vish-n-u/crmApp/README.md

 * Node.js
 * Mongodb

+# API of the app
+To have a look at the apps api's click [here](https://docs.google.com/document/d/1odpC5aM7yjXC0jPS32Uj78rXMApW4Fu3Lyt8ECmGksQ/edit?usp=sharing)

 # Development
 Want to improve?
 Great!
 Make the changes and raise a PR.
 Reach out to me over vishnuna26@gmail.com